odyred/MSolve.Stochastic/programming/Chapter1_UsageExamples.md

     }
 ```

-The model is created using the /CantileverStochasticDomainMapper/ used to describe the mapping from the model geometry to the stochastic domain.
+The model is created using the *CantileverStochasticDomainMapper* class used to describe the mapping from the model geometry to the stochastic domain.

 ```csharp
     public class CantileverStochasticDomainMapper : IStochasticDomainMapper